Counterfactual Learning of Stochastic Policies with Continuous Actions: Details on the Experiment Setup and Reproducibility

 \subsection{Reproducibility}

-We provide code for reproducibility and all experiments were run on a cpu cluster, each node consisting on 24 CPU cores (2 x Intel(R) Xeon(R) Gold 6146 CPU@ 3.20GHz), with 500Go of~RAM.
+We provide code for reproducibility and all experiments were run on a CPU cluster, each node consisting on 24 CPU cores (2 x Intel(R) Xeon(R) Gold 6146 CPU@ 3.20GHz), with 500GB of~RAM.

 \paragraph{Policy parametrization.} In our experiments, we consider two forms of parametrizations: (i) a lognormal distribution with $\theta = (\theta_\mu, \sigma), \pi_{(\mu,\sigma)} = \log \mathcal{N}(m, s)$ with $s = \sqrt{\log \left( \sigma^2/\mu^2+1\right)}; m = \log(\mu) - s^2 /2$, so that $\mathbb E_{a\sim \pi_{(\mu,\sigma)}}[a]=\mu$ and $\text{Var}_{a\sim \pi_{(\mu, \sigma)}}[a]=\sigma^2$; (ii) a normal distribution $\pi_{(\mu,\sigma)} = \mathcal{N}(\mu, \sigma)$.
 In both cases, the mean~$\mu$ may depend on the context (see Section~\ref{sec:optim_crm}), while the standard deviation~$\sigma$ is a learned constant.
 We add a positivity constraint for~$\sigma$ and add an entropy regularization term to the objective in order to encourage exploratory policies and avoid degenerate solutions.